AUMSA/2020-MSA-content/Big Data and Analytics/README.md

 For your assignment, you will need to:
 - Select a different dataset.
 You can use more than one datasets if you like.
 (Hint: Head over to Kaggle to find a variety of datasets).
 - Create an Azure Notebooks project and a notebook(s)
 - Load your selected dataset and perform at least 3 or more **useful** types of transformations on the data.
 If you decide to do a format revision transformation as per the documentation, please dont just copy the currency conversion example.
-(Examples of transformation types are in the Part 1 documentation or at [this link](https://www.stitchdata.com/etldatabase/etl-transform/))
+(Examples of transformation types are in the Part 1 documentation or [here](https://www.stitchdata.com/etldatabase/etl-transform/))
 - Create and save a new CSV file(s) based on the manipulations you performed above.
 - Use these CSV file(s) in Power
 - Create visualisations in Power BI using the above csv(s).